-Will Spousal Support Be A Factor In Your Divorce?
+Will Spousal Support be a Factor in Your Orange County Divorce?

 California couples facing divorce often question whether spousal support (also referred to as alimony) will be a factor in their case.
-The 16 divorce attorneys at Minyard Morris are prepared to analyze your situation and advise you regarding the likelihood of one side or the other receiving an award for spousal support, whether temporarily or permanently.
+The 19 Orange County divorce attorneys at Minyard Morris are prepared to analyze your situation and advise you regarding the likelihood of one side or the other receiving an award for spousal support, whether temporarily or permanently.

 - Income from employment and investments